johnpuddephatt/zerowaste/src/pages/supporters.md

 ## Our partners and funders

-We’re proud to have partnered with these local and national organisations on one or more of our projects.
+We’re proud to have partnered with these local and national organisations on one or more of our projects:

 {% include widgets/supporters %}